edcarp/organising-committee/minutes/2023/2023_09_01_EdCarp_Organising_Committee.md

 ## Announcements
 * RSECon, Confessions of a Carpentries Instructor
 * DUSC: Data Upsacling Short Courses (in week of 11th)
-* CAHSS New training fellow joining (Data Carpentries likely will be organised)
+* CAHSS New training fellow joining (Data Carpentries likely will be organised; UoE staff; space can be given to external researchers if spaces left)

 ## Discussion
+* Chris reporting on a NERC grant: 9 workshops over next 12 months (beginner, intermediate and advanced sessions); new materials: likely Dask/Make/advanced Python

 ## AOB